sccnlab/DeepCor/README.md

 ```

 ### Running time
-The running time of the demo on one participant takes around 10 minutes.
+The running time of the demo on one participant takes around 10 minutes using 8 cpu cores and 1 gpus.